qualityshepherd/brine/posts/southern_coast.md

  2d6 | Starwoods Encounters
 :---:|:--------------------
  2   | **Wendigo** Air turns bitter cold as it wind-walks between visible locations.
 Bites that draw blood infect the victim with insatiable hunger.
-They will devour all the food on their person... then they will attempt to devour a person, who eventually become a Wendigo themselves.
+They will devour all the food on their person... then they will attempt to devour a person, who eventually become a Wendigo themselves... and need to feed.
  3   | **Bristled Boars** Seething with inexplicable rage, these shaggy beasts charge without provocation.
 Their razor tusks and surprising speed make them far more dangerous than common swine.
  4   | **Succubi** with their alluring features framed by cascading locks of midnight hair, weave a hypnotic song laced with secrets of the forest.
 Those willing to bargain trade in years of their future.
 Those who don't might still lose a few weeks to a _stolen kiss_.
  5 | **Giant Copper Scale** A massive copper balance bears fae markings.
 A star stone (fae currency) perfectly counterweights an iron ring—an uneasy truce between realms.
 Disturbing this balance transforms the surrounding forest, favoring either fae glamour or mortal steel.